F4DD-dev/YandexMusicVolumeControl/README.md

 Minimizes to system tray with custom tray icon.
 Quick hotkey configuration by pressing keys.
 Built using C# and NAudio library.
+(Doesn't use computer resources, lightweight, and easy to configure)